YashS30/Portfolio-Website/README.md

 ## Portfolio-Website
-Portfolio website build using HTML5, CSS3, JavaScript and jQuery.
+Portfolio website build using HTML5, CSS JavaScript and jQuery.

 <a href="https://yash-sheth.com/" target="_blank">**Visit Now** </a>